xadazhii/educational-platform-/README.md

 #### Architecture Overview

-EduFlex uses a decoupled architecture where the **React Single-Page Application (SPA)** acts as the client, communicating with the **Spring Boot RESTful API** backend.
+Educational Platform for University uses a decoupled architecture where the **React Single-Page Application (SPA)** acts as the client, communicating with the **Spring Boot RESTful API** backend.
 All communication is stateless, relying on JSON Web Tokens (JWT) for authentication.

 #### JWT Authentication Flow